-This process begins with solicitation of applicants to fill expiring or vacant terms on the Board of Directors.
+This process begins with soliciting applicants to fill expiring or vacant terms on the Board of Directors.
 Current Board Members, whose terms are expiring, may reapply for their position on the Board and will participate in a reappointment process, similar to new applicants.
 The application may be found at: Apply or Reapply for a Board/Commission

-Beginning in late May/early June, or as any vacancies require, a three-member City Council panel will meet all new applicants prior to making their nominations for appointments.
-This is an opportunity for both the City Council and the applicant to visit about the community and potential board appointment.
+Beginning in late May/early June, or as any vacancies require, a three-member City Council panel will meet all new applicants before making their appointment nominations.
+This is an opportunity for both the City Council and the applicant to visit about the community and potential board appointments.
 The City Council will then make all nominations and appointments in open session at a City Council meeting.
 All applicants will be contacted after the appointments are official.